OWASP/owasp-mastg/techniques/android/MASTG-TECH-0007.md

 platform: android
 ---

 Once you have collected the package name of the application you want to target, you'll want to start gathering information about it.
-First, retrieve the APK as explained in ["Basic Testing Operations - Obtaining and Extracting Apps"](MASTG-TECH-0003.md).
+First, retrieve the APK as explained in @MASTG-TECH-0003.

 APK files are actually ZIP files that can be unpacked using a standard decompression utility such as `unzip`.
 However, we recommend using @MASTG-TOOL-0011 which additionally decodes the AndroidManifest.xml and disassembles the app binaries (classes.dex) to smali code: